Viktor Orbán: First premiership (1998–2002)

 Relations between the Fidesz-led coalition government and the opposition worsened in the National Assembly, where the two seemed to have abandoned all attempts at consensus-seeking politics.
-The government pushed to swiftly replace the heads of key institutions (such as the Hungarian National Bank chairman, the Budapest City Chief Prosecutor and the Hungarian Radio) with partisan figures.
-Although the opposition resisted, for example by delaying their appointing of members of the supervising boards, the government ran the institutions without the stipulated number of directors.
-In a similar vein, Orbán failed to show up for question time in parliament for periods of up to 10 months.
-His statements such as, "The parliament works without opposition too..." also contributed to the image of arrogant and aggressive governance.
+The government pushed to swiftly replace the heads of key institutions (such as the Hungarian National Bank chairman, the Budapest City Chief Prosecutor, and the Hungarian Radio) with partisan figures.
+Although the opposition resisted, for example, by delaying their appointing of members of the supervising boards, the government ran the institutions without the stipulated number of directors.
+In a similar vein, Orbán refused to participate in the parliament's question time for periods of up to 10 months.
+His statements, such as "The parliament works without opposition too...", also contributed to the image of arrogant and aggressive governance.

 A later report in March by the Brussels-based International Federation of Journalists criticized the Hungarian government for improper political influence in the media, as the country's public service broadcaster teetered close to bankruptcy.
 Numerous political scandals during 2001 led to a de facto, if not actual, breakup of the coalition that held power in Budapest.
 A bribery scandal in February triggered a wave of allegations and several prosecutions against the Independent Smallholders' Party.
 The affair resulted in the ousting of József Torgyán from both the FKGP presidency and the top post in the Ministry of Agriculture.
-The FKGP disintegrated and more than a dozen of its MPs joined the government faction.
+The FKGP disintegrated, and more than a dozen of its MPs joined the government faction.

 Economy

 Orbán's economic policy was aimed at cutting taxes and social insurance contributions, while reducing inflation and unemployment.
-Among the new government's first measures was to abolish university tuition fees and reintroduce universal maternity benefits.
+Among the new government's first measures was abolishing university tuition fees and reintroducing universal maternity benefits.
 The government announced its intention to continue the Socialist–Liberal stabilization program and pledged to narrow the budget deficit, which had grown to 4.5% of GDP.
-The previous Socialist government had almost completed the privatization of government-run industries and had launched a comprehensive pension reform.
-However, the Socialists had avoided two major socioeconomic issues: reform of health care and agriculture; these remained to be tackled by Orbán's government.

 Economic successes included a drop in inflation from 15% in 1998 to 7.8% in 2001.
 Annual GDP growth rates were fairly steady under Orbán's tenure, ranging from 3.8% to 5.2%.
-The fiscal deficit fell from 3.9% in 1999 to 3.4% in 2001 and the ratio of the national debt decreased to 54% of GDP.
-Under the Orbán cabinet, there were realistic hopes that Hungary would be able to join the Eurozone by 2009.
-However, negotiations for entry into the European Union slowed in the fall of 1999, after the EU included six more countries (in addition to the original six) in the accession discussions.
-Orbán repeatedly criticized the EU for its delay.
+The fiscal deficit fell from 3.9% in 1999 to 3.4% in 2001, and the ratio of the national debt decreased to 54% of GDP.